Household Support Fund

 When will I receive the payment?

-We aim to send out all the vouchers by 31 December 2022.
-Please note that the vouchers will need to be cashed within 30 days from the date on your letter.
+We aim to send out all the vouchers in November/December 2023.
+Please note that the vouchers will need to be cashed within 30 days from the date in your letter.

 Will the payment affect my benefits?